CSCfi/metadata-submitter/README.md

   - Suitable mongodb instance can be launched with Docker by running `docker-compose up database`
 - After installing and setting up database, server can be launched with `metadata_submitter`

 If you also need frontend for development, check out [frontend repository](https://github.com/CSCfi/metadata-submitter-frontend/).
+You will also need to uncomment `REDIRECT_URL` environment variable from .env file.

 ## Tests